New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How permanent life insurance works

-Permanent life insurance is a type of plan that offers coverage for life if you continue to pay premiums.
+Permanent life insurance is a type of plan that can offer coverage for life if you continue to pay premiums.
 As a result, these policies are more expensive.
-Permanent life insurance also accumulates cash value with each premium payment.
-This cash value grows tax-deferred at a particular rate depending on the policy type.
+Permanent life insurance can also accumulate cash value with each premium payment.
+This cash value can grow tax-deferred at a particular rate depending on the policy type.
 You can then borrow against or withdraw from it when it grows enough.
-Aflac offers a common type of permanent life insurance, whole life insurance, that can give you lifelong coverage that suits your needs.
+Aflac offers a common type of permanent life insurance, whole life insurance, that can help give you lifelong coverage that suits your needs.

 Types of permanent life insurance policies